xoscar/photobook/README.md

       ```
   - Run `docker-compose up`  or `docker-compose run --service-ports web bash` in the root folder.
   - In case of using `docker-compose run` you must call `npm start` manually and dependencies will be installed and the application will start on port `3000`
+  - To run tests use `npm test` inside the root folder.

 ### For production